ModernAppsNinja/modernappsninja.github.io/content/english/blog/adding-a-new-blog-post.md

 ![](/images/blog/adding-a-new-blogpost/7.png)

 #### Conclusion
 That is it!
-Ninja Admins will approve this pull request which will add this blog to the blogs page here: https://modernapps.ninja/blog/
+The Admins will approve this pull request which will add this blog to the blogs page here: https://modernapps.ninja/blog/

 Thank you for helping us build the blog page!